 When you find a home you really like it’s easy to go all-in on a bidding war but just because you have the highest offer doesn't mean it’s the most competitive.

-Remember our Appraisal Gap post from last week, when it comes to appraisals the lender providing your mortgage will only consider the lower of the purchase price and appraisal value when deciding on how much to provide for your mortgage.
+Remember our Appraisal Gap post from last week?
+When it comes to appraisals, the lender providing your mortgage will only consider the lower of the purchase price and appraisal value when deciding on how much to provide for your mortgage.
 So when the appraisal price is lower, this can reduce the amount of money you’re able to borrow, causing an appraisal gap.
-The larger the offer price, the larger the gap could be and sellers know this and might not accept your offer in fear of the buyer pulling out.
+The larger the offer price, the larger the gap could be and sellers know this and might not accept.

 So when a buyer really wants a home what’s the best way to submit an offer?